The Role of Digitally Embedded Insurance in Omnichannel Distribution

 Embedded insurance supports generic customer behaviour and no parties lose out on increasing their number of potential insurance leads.

-As my colleague Simon Bentholm often puts it, moving to embedded insurance changes the playing field so drastically that it is like going from fishing in a pond to fishing in the ocean.
+Moving to embedded insurance changes the playing field so drastically that it is like going from fishing in a pond to fishing in the ocean.

 Depending on your current allocation of leads per channel, the result of embedding insurance into the omnichannel model will be a general increase of total leads to your company.
 If those leads are handled with care, this will lead to an increase in overall sales through your online sales channel.